Nursery rhyme

-A nursery rhyme is a traditional poem or song for children in Britain and other European countries, but usage of the term dates only from the late 18th/early 19th century.
+A nursery rhyme is a traditional poem or song for children in Britain and other European countries, but usage of the term dates only from c.
+1800.
 The term Mother Goose rhymes is interchangeable with nursery rhymes.
+Nursery rhymes can be considered a type of childlore.

 From the mid-16th century nursery rhymes began to be recorded in English plays, and most popular rhymes date from the 17th and 18th centuries.
 The first English collections, Tommy Thumb's Song Book and a sequel, Tommy Thumb's Pretty Song Book, were published by Mary Cooper in 1744.
 Publisher John Newbery's stepson, Thomas Carnan, was the first to use the term Mother Goose for nursery rhymes when he published a compilation of English rhymes, Mother Goose's Melody, or Sonnets for the Cradle (London, 1780).
-(Note: Previously Mother Goose meant fairy tales, with Perrault’s collection of fairy tales translated from French, "Contes de ma mere l'Oye" into English in 1729 by Robert Samber as "Tales of Mother Goose.")
+(Note: Previously Mother Goose meant fairy tales, with Perrault's collection of fairy tales translated from French, "Contes de ma mere l'Oye" into English in 1729 by Robert Samber as "Tales of Mother Goose.")

 History

 Lullabies

 The oldest children's songs for which records exist are lullabies, intended to help a child fall asleep.
 Lullabies can be found in every human culture.
 The English term lullaby is thought to come from "lu, lu" or "la la" sounds made by mothers or nurses to calm children, and "by by" or "bye bye", either another lulling sound or a term for a good night.
 Until the modern era, lullabies were usually recorded only incidentally in written sources.
-The Roman nurses' lullaby, "Lalla, Lalla, Lalla, aut dormi, aut lacta", is recorded in a scholium on Persius and may be the oldest to survive.
+The Roman nurses' lullaby "Lalla, Lalla, Lalla, aut dormi, aut lacta" is recorded in a scholium on Persius and may be the oldest to survive.

-Many medieval English verses associated with the birth of Jesus take the form of a lullaby, including "Lullay, my liking, my dere son, my sweting" and may be versions of contemporary lullabies.
+Many medieval English verses associated with the birth of Jesus take the form of a lullaby, including "Lullay, my liking, my dere son, my sweting", and may be versions of contemporary lullabies.
 However, most of those used today date from the 17th century.
 For example, a well-known lullaby such as "Rock-a-bye Baby", could not be found in records until the late-18th century when it was printed by John Newbery (c.
 1765).